 0.05 Percent

-A 0.05 percent BAC reading is the equivalent of approximately three alcoholic drinks.
+A 0.05 percent BAC reading is the equivalent of approximately two to three alcoholic drinks.
 A person with this level of alcohol in their system may begin to exhibit loss of small-muscle control, impaired judgment, and reduced alertness.
 For a drunk driver, this often translates to trouble steering, impaired coordination, the inability to respond quickly to emergencies, and difficulty tracking objects in motion.

 0.08 Percent